Home ยป Home Keeping Hacks ยป DIY Liquid Laundry Detergent With Natural Ingredients

 Does Homemade Laundry Detergent Go Bad?

 Most store-purchased laundry detergent contains a best-buy date on the bottle.
-Homemade liquid laundry detergent can develop mold and mildew growth because it does not contain any bacteria inhibitors.
+Homemade liquid laundry detergentย can develop mold and mildew growth because it does not contain any bacterial inhibitors.
+Use all of your homemade detergent within 3 months of making it.
+Keep your detergent bottles in a cool storage space.
+Temperature changes can greatly affect your DIY detergent.

 I Have Sensitive Skin.
 Will This Irritate Me?